Sirhan Sirhan: Parole hearings

 Six other surviving children of Robert F. Kennedy—Joseph P. Kennedy II, Courtney Kennedy, Kerry Kennedy, Christopher G. Kennedy, Maxwell T. Kennedy, and Rory Kennedy—opposed parole for Sirhan, and urged the full parole board or Governor Gavin Newsom to reverse the recommendation.
-They filed a statement with the parole board on August 27, 2021, opposing Sirhan's release.
+On August 27, 2021, they filed a statement with the parole board opposing Sirhan's release.
 Rory Kennedy wrote a guest essay in the New York Times saying that Sirhan did not deserve parole, citing his lack of remorse and unwillingness to accept responsibility.

 Neither Los Angeles County District Attorney George Gascón nor any office staff appeared at the parole hearing or took any position on parole for Sirhan.
 This was a break from the previous practice of the prosecution, which had opposed parole in all of Sirhan's previous hearings.
 Upon taking office, Gascón had issued a directive that his office's "default policy" was not to attend parole hearings or take a position on parole.
 It was later acknowledged that Sirhan's parole was also aided by a recent California law that required the parole board to consider things like age, health, and childhood trauma as mitigating factors—things it had not considered before.

-On January 13, 2022, California Governor Gavin Newsom denied Sirhan's latest bid for parole.
-Newsom wrote an op-ed in the Los Angeles Times stating that even though the state parole board had recommended Sirhan for parole, the severity of the crime and Sirhan's "current refusal to accept responsibility for it" led him to deny the request.
+On January 13, 2022, Newsom denied Sirhan's latest bid for parole.
+In a Los Angeles Times op-ed, Newsom wrote that even though the state parole board had recommended Sirhan for parole, the severity of the crime and Sirhan's "refusal to accept responsibility for it" led him to deny the request.
 At Sirhan's 17th parole board appearance on March 1, 2023, he was again denied parole.
 Sirhan has waived his right to contest deportation if he is paroled.